Maurice Taylor (bishop): Career

 From 1965 until 1974 he was rector of the Royal Scots College, Valladolid, Spain.
 He was ordained Bishop of Galloway by Cardinal Gordon Gray on 9 June 1981.
 For more than ten years he represented Scotland on the Episcopal Board of the International Commission on English in the Liturgy (ICEL), and was its chairman from 1997 until 2002.
 He retired as bishop in 2004 and was succeeded by John Cunningham.

-In 2013, it was revealed that Diocese priest Paul Moore had confessed to Taylor that he sexually abused a boy the year prior and that Taylor opted to send Moore to a treatment centre in Toronto and to Fort Augustus Abbey in the Highlands instead of turning him into the authorities.
+In 2013, it was revealed that a diocesan priest, Paul Moore, had confessed to Taylor that he sexually abused a boy the year prior and that Taylor opted to send Moore to a treatment centre in Toronto and to Fort Augustus Abbey in the Highlands instead of turning him into the authorities.
 Taylor later cooperated during Moore's trial, which resulted in a conviction in 2018.
 Taylor died on 14 June 2023, at the age of 97.